kataup/cypress-course-for-beginners/lessons/lesson-14/EN-lesson.md

 3. **Q:** *What is the purpose of cy.origin?*
    **A:** `cy.origin` allows you to execute commands in the context of a different domain.
 This is useful when testing cross-origin interactions, such as third-party authentication.

-4. **Q:** *How does cy.session improve test performance?*
-   **A:** `cy.session` caches session data (like cookies and localStorage), so you don’t have to perform login steps repeatedly across tests.
-This saves time and reduces flakiness in tests that rely on authentication.

 5. **Q:** *Can I override baseUrl for specific tests?*
    **A:** While baseUrl is a global configuration, you can override it in individual tests using absolute URLs in `cy.visit()`.
 However, it’s best to use the global baseUrl for consistency unless you have a specific need to do otherwise.